jppunnett/dboom/README.md

 		            Default is 0, never time out.
 		-v verbose  Output each request's statistics.

-## Design Notes

-- Each concurrent request is a coroutine
-- Stats coroutine to collect statistics
-- Should take advantage of multiple cores
-- dboom now works with libdill 2.14

 ## TODO
-- review how invoking curl.
-Can be more efficient?
 - replace curl with libdill sockets
-- update Makefile to use += on CFLAGS and others
 - Use Travis
+- Handle more than one URL
+- Take advantage of multiple cores